tthorntone/AdNauseam-Wiki/Dynamic-URL-filtering.md

 `action` tells the URL filtering engine what to do when there is a match.
 Same as with dynamic filtering rules: `allow`, `noop` or `block`.

-It is very important to understand that URL filtering rules override dynamic filtering rules and static filtering rules.
+It is very important to understand that URL filtering rules override dynamic filtering rules and static filters.
 So you could create an `allow` URL filtering rule which override a `block` plain dynamic filtering rule.

 #### Examples of URL filtering usefulness.